extcode/cart/README.md

 ### 2.2 Upgrade

-Attention, Cart version 5.x brings a lot of features and changes.
+**Attention**, Cart version 5.x brings a lot of features and changes.
 Not all changes are fully documented.
 Some of the changes may breaking your shop integration. especially when you extend Cart with own features.

-**Please read the documentation carefully!
+**If upgrading from cart version 4.8.1 or earlier: Please read the documentation very carefully!
 Please make a backup of your filesystem and database!** If possible test the update in a test copy of your TYPO3 instance.

 ## 3. Administration